silviamaggi/smd-com/_posts/2018-02-12-girl-town-moved-to-tel-aviv.md

 Originally presented at Photomonth East London International Photography Festival in 2016, the show celebrates the culture of the female in the 21th century.

-{% include pattern-figure.html image="/assets/images/girl-town-silviamaggi-entry.jpg" caption="Girl Town – Back from the office, silvia Maggi" width="768" height="1024" %}
+{% include pattern-figure.html image="/assets/images/girl-town-silviamaggi-entry.jpg" caption="Girl Town – Back from the office, &copy; Silvia Maggi" width="768" height="1024" %}

 Initially, the exhibition was curated on Instagram, and I’ve been proudly part of it ever since the beginning.